 What are FODMAPS?

-FODMAP stands for fermentable oligo-, di-, monosaccharides, and polyols These are a group of carbohydrates that commonly cause digestive problems such as diarrhea, constipation, bloating, and gas.
+FODMAP stands for fermentable oligo-, di-, monosaccharides, and polyols.
+These are carbohydrates that commonly cause digestive problems such as diarrhea, constipation, bloating, and gas.
 FODMAP intolerance is connected with up to 75% of cases of irritable bowel syndrome.

 - Oligosaccharides: Wheat, rye, legumes, and various fruits and vegetables, such as garlic and onions.

 - Disaccharides: Milk, yogurt, and soft cheese.
-Lactose is the main carb.
+Lactose is the primary carb.

 Diagnosis of FODMAP Intolerance